 The length of time diarrhoea lasts often depends on what caused it.
 Diarrhoea from norovirus lasts around two days, for rotavirus, the duration is three to eight days, Campylobacter and salmonella infections may last two to seven days and diarrhoea from giardiasis can last several weeks.

 Other medical conditions

 A number of non-infectious medical conditions may cause diarrhoea, too.
 These include:

-- Inability to digest certain foods, including a lactose intolerance (difficulty digesting the type of sugar found in dairy products); coeliac disease (an intolerance of gluten in wheat and some other grains); and pancreatic problems, such as those caused by cystic fibrosis, which interfere with production of important digestive substances.
+- Inability to digest certain foods, including a lactose intolerance (difficulty digesting the type of sugar found in dairy products); coeliac disease (a reaction to gluten in wheat and some other grains); and pancreatic problems, such as those caused by cystic fibrosis, which interfere with production of important digestive substances.